Project Partner FAQs

 Check out our partner responsibilities here.

-For Fellows serving 11-month fellowships: 1,700 hours.
+For Fellows serving 11-month fellowships: 1,700 service hours.
 At least 1,300 of those hours will be dedicated to project service at the partner’s host site.
-Fellows’ additional time, approximately 250 – 300 hours, is dedicated to professional development activities with up to 100 hours for community volunteer engagement.
+Fellows’ additional time is dedicated to professional development activities with up to 100 hours for community volunteer engagement.
+Fellows also have time off and holidays built into the 11 months beyond the 1,700 service hours.

 Fellows serving shorter terms will serve a pro-rated number of hours.
-For example, Fellows in 6-month fellowships will serve about 900 hours total.
+For example, Fellows in 8-month fellowships will serve about 1,200 hours total.

 All host agencies must provide a dedicated work space and office resources (phone, computer, etc.) for their Fellows.
 This does not need to be a full private office; it can be a cubicle, shared work space, or other arrangement, as long as the Fellow has a designated place to work on a daily basis.
 If the Fellow will be serving in a hybrid setting, partners will need to provide sufficient resources (computer, access to servers) to complete service remotely.

-CivicSpark operates on a cost-share model, where AmeriCorps (a federal agency) provides funding for every fellow we place with a partner, and the partner pays a matching contribution.
-We also rely on philanthropy and external sponsors to cover some of our operating costs.
-For more information on the fiscal contribution for the 25-26 service year, see our main partner page.
+CivicSpark has historically operated on a cost-share model, where AmeriCorps (a federal agency) provides funding for every fellow we place with a partner, and the partner pays a matching contribution.
+This local-federal partnership comprises the majority of our operating costs.
+We also rely on philanthropy and external sponsors to cover some of our program costs.

 The fiscal contribution is billed upfront as a lump sum unless your agency requires an installment payment plan.

-Partially – rates for the program are all-inclusive and cover a portion of the Fellow’s living allowance and benefits (which include health insurance), as well as programmatic operating costs including professional development and CivicSpark staff support for Fellows.
+Mostly.
+As noted above, we operate on a cost-share model where the partner’s fiscal contribution is blended with our AmeriCorps funding to provide full funding for the program.
+Our advertised partner fee is all-inclusive and covers a portion of the Fellow’s compensation and benefits (which include health insurance), as well as programmatic operating costs including professional development and CivicSpark staff support for Fellows.
 The fiscal contribution only covers a portion of the total cost to run the program.

 Participating organizations are required to identify the funds for the project, but projects can be funded by a third party who is supporting the service project.
 If your organization is being sponsored by a third-party, you will be responsible for securing the funds and working with CivicSpark staff and the sponsor in the contract process.
 CivicSpark staff are not able to support searching for or securing funds for organizations.